mattearly/DarkAndDarkerLobbyHelper/readme.md

     - Alt+I - Invest in green pots and bandages (buy out, check availablity  first)
     - E - Gather All From Expressman
     - G - Gather All From Goblin
+    - Alt+G - Buy Kit Off Market from GearBuyingSettings File
+    - Alt+H (when its in the process of buying) - Stop the buying process on next iteration
     - C - Gather All From Cockatrice
     - J - Go To Jewel Collector
     - X - Vendor All Collector Items (waits for confirm)